bryopsida/node-grpc-starter/README.md

 Scripts available in package.json

 - `build:image` builds a docker image
+- `build:docs` builds the docs folder using jsdoc
+- `build:context` creates a folder showing the files sent to the docker build context under the context folder
 - `lint` runs standard lint checks
 - `lint:fix` fixes all auto correctable lint failures
 - `start` runs the server